postsharp/Metalama.Documentation/content/conceptual/aspects/advising/advising.md

 # Transforming code

 In <xref:simple-aspects>, you learned how to build simple aspects composed of a single transformation (or advice).
 This section introduces more advanced scenarios and explains how to create aspects composed of multiple pieces of advice.
-However, before we delve into these topics, we need to familiarize you with a few additional concepts.
+However, before we go deeper into these topics, we need to familiarize you with a few additional concepts.

 | Article | Description |
 |----|----|